igor-makarov/xcake/docs/Xcode Project Support.md

 ## Scheme

 - No manual control.
-For Application targets, xcake creates them based on the configurations for thoe targets (i.e "myApp-Debug". "myApp-Release")
+For Application targets, xcake creates them based on the configurations for those targets (i.e "myApp-Debug". "myApp-Release")
+- Xcode auto-creates them currently for other target types.